cemoga/web-scraping-challenge/README.md

 ## Necessary Steps to Run all the Project

-1. - Install or have installed these libraries in your Git Enviroment:
+1. - Install or have installed these libraries in your Git Environment:
         -   pandas
         -   splinter
         -   bs4